sashinpivotal/dsa-students/readme.md

               Arrays.sort(input);
 }
 We can use this method to sort one input array, or both, and make the intersection easier.
-2. To sort one input array, we can use a binary search on it.
-The runtime complexity is O(n log n) for the merge sort plus <span style="color:red">*O(log n)*</span> for the binary search per item in the first list.
-This is <span style="color:red">*O(n log n) + O(log n)*</span> which results in a final O(n log n).
+1. To sort one input array, we can use a binary search on it.
+The runtime complexity is O(n log n) for the merge sort plus **O(log n)** for the binary search per item in the first list.
+This is **O(n log n) + O(log n)** which results in a final O(n log n).
-3. Sort both arrays, and have two pointers, one for each array.
+1. Sort both arrays, and have two pointers, one for each array.
-4. Go through the input arrays in a linear fashion.
+2. Go through the input arrays in a linear fashion.
-5. Advance a pointer if the other pointer is pointing to a larger value.
+3. Advance a pointer if the other pointer is pointing to a larger value.
-6. If the values at both pointers are equal, both pointers are incremented.
+4. If the values at both pointers are equal, both pointers are incremented.
 The runtime complexity for this algorithm is 2 * (n log n) for the two merge sorts plus the n for the linear pass after the sorting.
 This results in 2 * (n log n) + n with a final O(n log n).

 ## Binary Search